GilbertHan1011/TrajConserve/README.md

 cmdstanr::install_cmdstan(cores = 2)
 ```

 These settings ensure Stan can properly compile with your C++ environment.
-Without this configuration, you might encounter errors related to C++17 detection and TBB_CXX_TYPE settings.
+After installing cmdstanr, you can use it by setting `backend = "cmdstanr"` in the modeling functions.
+Without the above configuration, you might encounter errors related to C++17 detection and TBB_CXX_TYPE settings.

 ## Quick Start